North Macedonia national football team: Euro 2012 qualifiers

-2014 World Cup qualifiers
+2014 FIFA World Cup qualification

 Macedonia's 2014 World Cup qualifying campaign saw them grouped with Croatia, Serbia, Belgium, Scotland and Wales.
-In August 2012, prior to the qualifications, John Toshack would leave as manager and would be replaced by Čedomir Janevski.
+In August 2012, prior to the qualifiers, John Toshack resigned and was replaced by Čedomir Janevski.
 The national team would begin the qualification round with a loss to Croatia in Zagreb and would go on to draw against Scotland in Glasgow.
 They lost again to Croatia and won against Serbia in Skopje after a penalty kick taken by Agim Ibraimi.
 Later in qualification, the national team would go on to lose twice to the eventual group winners Belgium.

-Macedonia would win against Wales and lose against Scotland at home.
+Macedonia would beat Wales and lose against Scotland at home.
 Around the end of September 2013, Janevski would leave the team for Belgian club R.A.E.C.
 Mons and would be replaced by Zoran Stratev for the last two matches.
 Away losses to Wales and Serbia meant they would finish last in their group.

-After the qualification run, Goran Pandev, Nikolče Noveski, Veliče Šumulikoski and others would retire from the national team due to turbulent relations with the Football Federation of Macedonia.
+After the run, Goran Pandev, Nikolče Noveski, Veliče Šumulikoski and others would retire from the national team due to turbulent relations with the Football Federation of Macedonia.
 In November 2013, Boško Gjurovski would be appointed the new national team manager.

+Ironically, a significant number of players originally from Macedonia appeared at the 2014 World Cup, including Blerim Džemaili, Admir Mehmedi and Shkodran Mustafi who couldn't be convinced to represent Macedonia instead.

-Euro 2016 qualifiers
+UEFA Euro 2016 qualification

 On 23 February 2014, Macedonia was placed in Group C for the Euro 2016 qualifiers alongside Spain, Ukraine, Slovakia, Belarus and Luxembourg.
-With 5–1 loss to Spain in Valencia, the only win they collected was against Luxembourg in Skopje.
+With 5–1 loss against Spain in Valencia, the only victory they earned was against Luxembourg in Skopje.

-After that match, Macedonia was brought into a run of a four losses; manager Boško Gjurovski was dismissed on 7 April 2015 and replaced by Ljubinko Drulović.
-Further losses ensued against Slovakia and surprisingly Luxembourg by late goal of Sébastien Thill.
+After four losses, coach Boško Gjurovski was dismissed on 7 April 2015 and replaced by Ljubinko Drulović.
+Further losses came against Slovakia and surprisingly Luxembourg.
+Macedonia drew their last match with Belarus in Barysaw, but still finished last in their group.

-In the last match against Belarus in Barysaw, Macedonia played a draw that broke the streak of seven losses.
-The team still ended qualification last of the group.